 The show was held at the Bangkok Art and Culture Centre (BACC), from 16-21 December 2014 in celebration of International Migrants Day (18 December).
 In collaboration with the Saphan Siang campaign, the exhibition seeks to highlight and give voice to migrant workers’ experiences living and working in Thailand’s fishing communities.

 The Journey Of Voices exhibition took place at Bangkok Art and Culture Centre from December 16th until December 21st.
 Photography was encouraged and any Instagram photography with the hashtags #journeyofvoices or #saphansiang was be reposted on the official Journey Of Voices Instagram, creating a collaborative collection of the viewer’s look at the exhibition itself.

-Along with the sculptures will be a 16-channel video installation on a large scaffolding sculpture giving voice to migrants from surrounding countries such as Burma, Cambodia, and Laos.
+Along with the sculptures was a 16-channel video installation on a large scaffolding sculpture giving voice to migrants from surrounding countries such as Burma, Cambodia, and Laos.
 The videos were filmed in different locations across the country.
 Also on display is an archival photo series commissioned by ILO-IPEC.

 Opened in 2008, the Bangkok Art and Culture Centre (BACC) is a museum for the contemporary arts in central Bangkok.
 Originally named Bangkok Metropolitan Museum of Contemporary Art (BMOCA), the name was changed in 2008 before the opening.
 The centre aims to be a meeting place for artists and creatives as well as to provide cultural programs for the community giving importance to cultural continuity from past to contemporary.
 It aims to open new grounds for cultural dialogue, networking, and create new cultural resources from both the public and the private sectors.